AdobeDocs/analytics.en/help/implement/vars/page-vars/contextdata.md

 ```

 * Valid context data variables contain only alpha-numeric characters, underscores, and periods.
 Adobe does not guarantee data collection in processing rules if you include other characters, such as hyphens.
-* Do not start context data variables with `"a."`.
+* Do not start context data variables with the prefix of `"a."`.
 This prefix is reserved and used by Adobe.
 For example, do not use `s.contextData["a.InstallEvent"]`.
 * Context data variables are not case-sensitive.
 The variables `s.contextData["example"]` and `s.contextData["EXAMPLE"]` are identical.
 * A single key cannot contain more than one value.
 If you want to use context data variables for multi-value variables, concatenate all values using a delimiter (typically a comma) and pass it into either a [list prop](prop.md#list-props) or a [list variable](list.md) using processing rules.